Leave a Message

 Perhaps the most compelling figure to emerge from Riven Rock's history, however, was Stanley's wife, Katharine Dexter McCormick.
 One of the first women to graduate from MIT, Katharine became a pioneering philanthropist, suffragist, and advocate for women's rights, later inducted into the National Women's Hall of Fame.
 She served as vice president and treasurer of the National American Woman Suffrage Association and played a meaningful role in advancing support for the Nineteenth Amendment.

 Her impact reached into science, education, and the arts.
 She established the Stanley R. McCormick Memorial Foundation for Neuro-Endocrine Research at Harvard Medical School, helped fund the development of the first oral contraceptive, a transformative investment equivalent to roughly $20 million today, and funded MIT's first women's dormitory, significantly increasing female enrollment.
 Locally, she served as vice president of the Santa Barbara Museum of Art, helped commission architect David Adler to transform the old post office into what is now the museum, and later donated nine Impressionist paintings to the collection, including works by Claude Monet.
-Her former downtown residence now serves as the museum's Ridley-Tree Education Center.

 The grounds themselves were designed with the same intentionality.
 Among their most distinctive features was a four-leaf clover-shaped garden, a whimsical and deliberate element that offered a glimpse into the thoughtful design philosophy that defined the estate.
-The clover, now a pond, endures to this day on one of Rockbridge Road's neighboring properties, where a home was later built in careful dialogue with it, centering its design around the historic water feature rather than displacing it.
-It is a detail that quietly anchors the present to the past, and one that speaks to something essential about this neighborhood.

 LIFE IN RIVEN ROCK TODAY